2023 Best Social Work Bachelor's Degree Schools in Virginia

 Full Social Work at Christopher Newport University Report

-The excellent bachelor’s degree programs at Virginia Commonwealth University helped the school earn the #3 place on this year’s ranking of the best social work schools in Virginia.
-Located in the midsize city of Richmond, VCU is a public college with a fairly large student population.
+A rank of #3 on this year’s list means Virginia Commonwealth University is a great place for social work students working on their bachelor’s degree.
+Located in the city of Richmond, VCU is a public college with a very large student population.

 While working on their Bachelor's Degree, social work majors at VCU accumulate an average of around $24,569 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $125.